...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 DEP SOIL TESTING - 2020

-Location: 1400 E Lackawanna Ave - Main WEA/Cinram building - Currently the CANPACK Building
+Location: 1400 E Lackawanna Ave - Main WEA/Cinram facility - Currently the CANPACK Building.

 We have a memo from 2020 to the Environmental Program Manager describing the removal of toxic levels of Cobalt and Selenium from 99 acres of property totaling about 35 tons of soil.
 “9 areas of concern were identified at the site based on previously conducted phases.
 A total of 50 soil samples and 6 sub-slab soil gas samples were collected and analyzed… Cobalt and Selenium were identified above the non-residential Statewide Health Standards (SHS) in 3 of the areas of concern….
 2 wells at the center of the site contained concentrations of Aluminum, Iron, Lead, and Manganese above the SHS.”